 Asbestos Exposure Risk at Burnham Corporation

-For years, boilers built by Burnham Corporation and other manufacturers contained asbestos, a mineral made of thin, strong fibers that occurs in large deposits in nature.
+For years, boilers built by Burnham Corporation and other manufacturers contained asbestos, a mineral made of thin, strong fibers that occur in large deposits in nature.
 Starting around the time of the Industrial Revolution in the late 1800s, many industries discovered that asbestos could be added to their products make them stronger, more durable and resistant to heat and fire.

 Boilers – vessels that generate heat or power by heating water or other liquids – become very hot while in operation, so the machines must be built to withstand extremely high temperatures.
 To accomplish this, boiler manufacturers often turned to asbestos as a solution.
 Individuals who worked with Burnham Corporation’s boilers in the 1960s and 1970s recall that many of the components of the boilers – such as insulation on pipes, fire-retardant bricks and gaskets – contained asbestos.

 Unfortunately, since the 1970s, the health risks associated with asbestos have come to light; we now know that the fibers in the mineral that make it so strong and so heat-resistant also make it deadly.
 When products containing asbestos begin to break down from age, or when they are cut in the manufacturing or repair process, asbestos particles can be released into the air.
 If a person breathes that dust, the particles can become lodged in his or her lung tissue and cause the formation of deadly respiratory diseases like mesothelioma cancer and lung cancer.

 In court testimony, people who worked with Burnham’s asbestos-containing products say they were never warned about the health risks associated with asbestos.
 Without knowing it, workers consistently put their health at risk, sometimes for decades or even their entire careers.